 The living-learning communities offer students a unique opportunity to explore their place in a culturally diverse world.
 Students enjoy personal attention and mentoring, a built-in support system, opportunities for leadership, an enhanced sense of community, and specialized learning experiences that are ideal for career preparation.

-Membership in living-learning communities is open to all Women’s College students— residents and commuters alike.
+Membership in living-learning communities is open to all University students— residents and commuters alike.
 There are no additional costs associated with participating in living-learning communities, and living in a dedicated residence hall wing is optional.
 Resident students who choose to live in a dedicated wing will incur standard resident fees only, and commuting students will incur no additional fees for participation.

 ¡Hola!
 Ciao!
 Bonjour!
 Let Georgian Court University welcome you to world culture as you’ve never experienced it before!
 Global cultures and lifestyles are brought right to your doorstep through interaction with international students and faculty, visits to cultural events, and dining at intercontinental restaurants.
 You’ll experience firsthand the sights, sounds, and flavors of foreign lands and learn about different cultural perspectives.
 Broaden your experience, prepare to compete in a global job market, and meet people who share your spirit of exploration.